raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ---

-### implementing shorthand character classes

-In addition to convenient operators like `?` and `+`, regexen also provide character classes to make regexen easy to write and read.
-There are two kinds of character classes:

-- Custom character classes, such as `[abc]`, and;
-- The dot operator--`.`--representing any character, and;[^dotcc]
-- Shorthand character classes, such as `\d`, `\w`, and `\s`.

-[^dotcc]: Technically, the dot operator isn't called a "character class," but in our implementation it works exactly like a character class, so we're implementing it here.

-Custom character classes aren't difficult to implement on the transpilation side, but modifying our infix-to-postfix parser to support them would get gnarly enough that we'd probably have to go out and start using a "real" parser.
-Which would be appropriate for a production engine, but a distraction for our exploration.

-So we'll skip custom character classes and implement the dot operator first.
+### implementing the dot operator

+Regexen provide a convenient shorthand--`.`--for an expression matching any one symbol.
+This is often used in conjunction with quantification, so `.?` is an expression matching zero or one symbols, `.+` is an expression matching one or more symbols, and `.*` is an expression matching zero or more symbols.

+Implementing `.` is straightforward.
 All regular languages are associated with some kind of total alphabet representing all of the possible symbols in the language.
 Regexen have the idea of a total alphabet as well, but it's usually implied to be whatever the underlying platform supports as characters.

 For our code, we need to make it explicit, for example: